-We won't pay for the excluded medical services listed in the chart below except under the specific conditions listed.
-The only exception: we will pay if a service in the chart below is found upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
-(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 6.3 in this booklet.)
+If you get services that are excluded (not covered), you must pay for them yourself except under the specific conditions listed below.
+Even if you receive the excluded services at an emergency facility, the excluded services are still not covered, and our plan will not pay for them.
+The only exception is if the service is appealed and decided: upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
+(For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 6.3 in this document.)